fbpx Skip to content

 Download and print a copy of the questions.

-Can nominators edit a nomination after it has been submitted?
+Can nominees edit a detailed submission after it has been submitted?

-If you need to make changes to a submitted nomination before the deadline, please withdraw your submission and resubmit.
+If you need to make changes to a submitted information before the deadline, please withdraw your submission and resubmit.

 If anything critical changes with the information you submitted after the deadline, you may request to edit the submission.
 The opportunity to edit is not guaranteed.